-Summer 2017 Speaker Series
+Summer 2019 Speaker Series

-Saturday, 22 July 2017
+Saturday, 13 July 2019

-Orlando Gardens, 2050 Dorsett Road, Maryland Heights, MO 63043
+2300 McKelvey Road, Maryland Heights, MO 63043

 8:30 a.m. until 2:30 p.m.

-Each summer the society presents a Speaker Series, a one day seminar focused on a specific topic.
+Each summer the society presents a Speaker Series, a one-day seminar focused on a specific topic.
 This single concentration provides a wonderful opportunity to hear a series of related presentations in detail, while also being able to share information with others interested in the same topic.

-This year’s Summer Speaker Series will be held on Saturday, 22 July 2017, from 8:30 a.m. until 2:30 p.m.
+This year’s Summer Speaker Series will be held on Saturday, 13 July 2019, from 8:30 a.m. until 2:30 p.m.

 For information about the history of the StLGS Speaker Series, click here.